alexpcheng/bisulfite_cfDNA/README.md

 ## Required pipelines
 The following softwares need to be available, as they are called in certain parts of the pipeline
+### Main pipeline
 - snakemake
+- Trimmomatic
+- bwa-meth
+- Samtools
+- MethylDackel
+- BEDTools
+- BEDOPS
-- Bismark
+- methpipe

+### Methylation references pipeline
 - CrossMap
+- Metilene
+- BEDTools

+### Genomic abundance of pathogens
+- Samtools
+- Trimmomatic
+- FLASH
-- Methpipe
+- SGREP
 - bwa-meth
-- MethylDackel
-- ... [bedtools, etc.]
+- bwa

+## Creating databases, indexing references...

 ## Folder structure
 Most scripts are run relative to the current directory, so initialize your workspace similarly to the repo: